diwic/reffers-rs/docs/Pointers.md

     }

 There's no need to hide `Foo` behind a pointer for abstraction purposes, as the fields inside a struct are hidden from the API user by default.

+There's also no need to put `Foo` in a `Box` - it's just superfluous to put `Foo` inside a heap allocation.
+Boxes are commonly used to contain closures and other traits, but rarely used for structs.